joannacastano/documentation-repo-case-study/Documentation.md

 ### A. Accessing the Kubernetes Cluster

 Kubernetes is a free and open-source tool for managing containerized applications.
 In the technical world, Kubernetes is called an "orchestration engine" as it orchestrates the deployment, scaling, and handling of the application/system, much like a maestro with its orchestra.
-In this case study, we used Kubernetes as our orchestration platform for deploying our web app and database, along with services such as Jenkins, Prometheus, Splunk, and Grafana.
+In this case study, we used Kubernetes as our orchestration platform for deploying our web app and database, along with services such as Jenkins, Prometheus, and Splunk.
 As you go through this document, you will learn more about the services I mentioned above.
 For now, look at the steps below to access the Kubernetes cluster.

 ==DISCLAIMER==: We used MacOS when creating this solution.
 For other operating systems, ignore steps 1 and 2.
 Refer to the [Official Kubernetes Documentation](https://kubernetes.io/docs/tasks/tools/) for installing kubectl in [Linux](https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/) or [Windows](https://kubernetes.io/docs/tasks/tools/install-kubectl-windows/).